Iron-chest/Deploying-WordPress-to-an-Amazon-EC2-Instance/README.md

 ## Amazon EC2 Instance
 Amazon Elastic Compute Cloud is a part of Amazon.com's cloud-computing platform, Amazon Web Services, that allows users to rent virtual computers on which to run their own computer applications.

-### Step 1: Launch and configure an Amazon Linux or Red Hat Enterprise Linux Amazon EC2 instance
+### Step 1: Launch and configure an Ubuntu Amazon EC2 instance

 1. Sign in into your AWS Console and Click on EC2